What is the ADKAR Change Management Model?

 4) Ability: Identify and overcome obstacles

-While knowledge is concerned with theory and comprehension, ability is concerned with how well you can carry out tasks.
-What is preventing people from making a difference?
-People may be unable to join for a variety of reasons.
-You’ll be able to recognize and monitor possible impediments if you maintain your ear to the ground.
-Inquire about people’s lives and what they’ve been working on.
-You could find out that they don’t know how to prioritize their duties or that they can’t reach out to the proper individuals.
-They may feel constrained by their own abilities, time constraints, or organizational systems.
+Whereas knowledge is about theory and understanding, ability is about how well you can perform tasks.
+What is hindering individuals from making a difference?
+Individuals might not be able to join for several reasons.
+You will be able to identify and track potential barriers if you have your ear on the ground.
+Ask individuals about their lives and what they have been doing.
+You might learn that they do not know how to set their responsibilities in order or that they are unable to contact the right people.
+They might be bound by their own skills, time limitations, or organizational structures.

 5) Reinforcement: Keep your gaze fixed on the target

 Making change stick is a key problem in organizational growth.
-How do you assure that things don’t revert to their previous state?
+How do you ensure that things don’t revert to their previous state?

 Continue to discuss how things are going, celebrate milestones, and share success stories to keep the momentum going.
 Share information and tales about the change regularly—whether it’s a video from a satisfied customer or a quote from an employee—to ensure that everyone understands how it’s going and what still needs to be done.
 Encourage managers to meet with workers one-on-one to follow up.
 Allow individuals to discuss any emerging issues so they may be resolved as soon as possible.